Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 The clutch of 40 desiccated eggs he carries is a highly effective hammer to drive home his point.
 Bartoszek, who works for the Conservancy of Southwest Florida, feels it is necessary to do everything he can to bring people's attention to the havoc these creatures are wreaking.

-Florida's Everglades are known internationally for their alligators, but now another reptile has become king: The invasive Burmese python.
-Native to South and Southeast Asia, the snake species was first sighted in the Florida Everglades in the 1970s, after irresponsible pet owners released them into the ecosystem.
+Florida's Everglades are known internationally for their alligators.
+But now another reptile has become king in the unique wetland: the invasive Burmese python.
+Native to South and Southeast Asia, the snake species was first sighted in the Everglades in the 1970s, after irresponsible pet owners released them into the ecosystem.

 The subtropical environment, with its ideal temperatures and abundance of defenseless prey, helped their population explode.
 Today, the consequences are being felt.

 By some estimates, their numbers may now exceed 150,000.
 The huge reptiles, which can grow to lengths of 23 feet (7 meters), and which weigh in at 250 pounds (113.4 kilograms), have eaten their way through much of the native wildlife, including raccoons, foxes, marsh rabbits, and birds.